cloudmesh/pi/content/en/tutorial/raspberry-burn/index.md

 > Note we omit some output of `cms burn info` for clarity.
 > On MacOS, you may get an `ERROR: We could not find your USB reader in the list of known readers`.
 This can be ignored.
 Additionally, `cms burn info` will list the partitions as well.
 For example, if you see the path `/dev/disk2s1` and `/dev/disk2s2`, then your device is `/dev/disk2`.

 This command will autodetect the SSID, locale, and country of your laptop.
-We recommend not to use the password flags for the wifipassword and sudo, as they will be likely stored in the command history and logs.
-They will be asked for interactively with during the following command.

-Recall only the manager (red) will have wifi access here.
+We recommend not to use the password flags for the `wifipassword` and sudo password will be stored in the command history and logs.
+While not using them as parameters they will be asked for interactively.
+However,  the wifi setup will only be enabled on the manager (red).

 ```bash
 (ENV3) you@yourlaptop $ cms burn raspberry "red,red0[1-3]" --device=/dev/sdb -f
 ```
-> Note the `-f` flag instructs `cms burn` to build a default cloudmesh inventory for the names provided.
-Here, we can run `cms inventory list --inventory="inventory-red.yaml"` to see the configurations of each hostname.
+> Note the `-f` flag instructs `cms burn` to build a default cloudmesh
+> inventory for the names provided.
+To see the contents of this file you
+> can use the command
+>
+> ```bash
+ > cms inventory list --inventory=inventory-red.yaml
+> ```

-After each card is burned, `cms burn raspberry` will prompt you to swap cards to burn the next host.
+After each card is burned, `cms burn raspberry` will prompt you to swap the SD card to burn the next host.

-After all cards have been burned, we can now plug in all our cards into our raspberry pis and boot.
-Ensure that your workers and manager are connected into the same network switch via the ethernet cables.
-Ensure this network switch does not have internet access in itself.
+After all the cards have been burned, we can now plug them in our raspberry pis and boot.
+Ensure that your workers and manager are connected to the same network switch via the ethernet cables.
+Ensure this network switch does not have internet access in itself, e.g. do not connect the switch to the internet router.
 We will use the manager as the sole point of internet access here.
-This we do deliberately as to be able to disconnect all nodes from the network via the Master in case this is needed.
+This we do deliberately to be able to disconnect all nodes from the network via the Master in case this is needed.

 ## 6. Burn Verification and Post-Process Steps

-After you boot, we recommend waiting 2-3 minutes for boot setup to complete.
+After you boot, we recommend waiting 2-3 minutes for the boot process to complete.

 ### 6.1 Setting up a Proxy Jump with `cms host`

-While we are waiting for the Pis to boot, we can setup a Proxy Jump on our ssh config to make accessing our workers from the manager easy (since our laptop does not have direct access to the workers by nature of our network setup)
+While we are waiting for the Pis to boot, we can set up proxy jump on our laptop/desktop while adding it to the ssh config file.
+This will make it easier to access our workers.
 Use the following command to set this up:

 ```
 (ENV3) you@yourlaptop $ cms host config proxy pi@red.local "red0[1-3]"
 ```

+It will do the appropriate modifications.

 ### 6.2 Verifying Manager and Worker Access

 We can use a simple `cms` command to verify connection to our Pis.
-This command simply reads the temperature of the cpu and gpu of each of the Pis.
+For this purpose, we use our  build in temperature command that reads the temperature values from each of the Pis.

 ```bash
 (ENV3) you@yourlaptop $ cms pi temp "red,red0[1-3]"